-- It is very advisable to use a mandoline Mueller Austria V-Pro 5 Blade Adjustable Mandoline Slicer – White/Grey, it makes the job much better and faster than you could possibly do it yourself.
-I have tried many times (before buying a good mandoline) to cut potatoes thinly, but it never really worked out.
+- It is very advisable to use a mandoline (Amazon affiliate link); it makes the job much better and faster than you could possibly do it yourself.
+I tried many times (before buying a good mandoline) to cut potatoes thinly, but it never really worked out.

 How to season sweet potatoes?

-- Otherwise, I sometimes like to spice up sweet potatoes with paprika, either sweet, hot or smoked, dried herbs like thyme, savory or oregano, even herb mixtures like Herbs de Provence or Italian Herbs.
-Just follow your inclination, I think you can hardly go wrong here.
+- Otherwise, I sometimes like to spice the dish with paprika, either sweet, hot, or smoked, dried herbs like thyme, savory, or oregano, and even herb mixtures like Herbs de Provence or Italian Herbs.
+Just follow your inclination; I think you can hardly go wrong here.

-- smoked paprika, black pepper, cayenne pepper, salt, a little brown sugar and some oil
+- smoked paprika, black pepper, cayenne pepper, salt, a little brown sugar, and some oil

-- Italian seasoning, salt, some olive oil and oregano or rosemary
+- Italian seasoning, salt, some olive oil, and oregano or rosemary

 - cinnamon and brown sugar for a sweeter version of roasted sweet potato wedges

-- cumin, garlic powder, sweet paprika, black pepper, salt and some oil
+- cumin, garlic powder, sweet paprika, black pepper, salt, and some oil

-- sumac, garlic, salt and olive oil
+- sumac, garlic, salt, and olive oil

-Other delicious gratins or casserole:
+Other delicious gratins or casseroles